AlfonsinaCardenas/Project-1/README.md

-# Project 1 - Usability Testing Tool
+# Project 1 CAP4104- Usability Testing Tool

+This project is for the Human-Computer Interaction class at Florida International University.
 The objective of this program was to create a Streamlit app to automate usability testing tasks.

+# Details

 This tool includes:
   1. A home page explaining to the user what they will be doing.